sathishsekarss/HTML-CSS-Javascript-Concepts/HTML Concepts/README.md

 For more information on track element and VTT, refer to mdn docs.

 NOTE: Video captions are also used for SEO.

+## Adding object's and Iframes in HTML pages

+Adding an iframe to our page mean’s simply embedding other web pages into our html page.

+For eg. Youtube allows users to add their video through their own iframe link, which they provide in video’s.  ( it can be accessed through the share button in the youtube ).
+Also, it works for maps too.

+Adding iframe’s to our page has also many con’s.
+One is the security issue.
+It can lead to clickjacking, other harmful things.
+Do not include other web page in iframe always, that might lead to copyright issues.

+Object and embed tag’s are used to embed pdf’s and other files types into our web pages.

+For a more detailed explanation on this topic, refer mdn docs.

+TIPS:  There are two types of images raster image, which contains the grid of pixels about what color each pixel is and where it is placed etc.

+The other one is vector image.
+The example of vector image is svg’s.
+They contain algorithm about the image details in .svg file in the xml format.